What is Ethereum Name Service (ENS)?

-Looking to get yourself a .eth but don’t know much about ENS?
+Looking to get yourself an .eth but don’t know much about ENS?
 We’ve got you covered!

 What’s interesting is that there was a time during the internet’s evolution when this wasn’t possible.
 You could only explore information on the web by typing in its IP address.
 Then came DNS, a.k.a.
 Domain Name Service.
 It struck a truce between the complexity that computers needed and the simplicity that humans demanded.

 While computers only understand IP addresses, DNS enables you to link a domain name to that IP address.
-So, whenever you want to explore any information, you can type in the domain name and the DNS takes care of translating it to the respective IP address and conveying it to the computer.
+So, whenever you want to explore any information, you can type in the domain name.
+The DNS takes care of translating it to the respective IP address and conveying it to the computer.

 But DNS is too Web2.